-H pylori is an opportunistic bacteria that can infect and spread rapidly in individuals with a compromised immune system (1).
-While this bacteria is natural and beneficial to our bodies in small amounts, it can be extremely dangerous when allowed to propagate without control.
+H pylori is an opportunistic bacterium that can infect and spread rapidly in individuals with a compromised immune system (1).
+While this bacterium is natural and beneficial to our bodies in small amounts, it can be extremely dangerous when allowed to propagate without control.
 This infection is the leading cause of stomach ulcers, poor digestion and stomach cancer (2).

 It is estimated that over 50% of the world’s population has elevated levels of H Pylori (3).
 This microorganism can spread very quickly through the saliva and so it is easily transmitted.
 It is very common to see entire family’s test positive for this infection.
 Immune compromised individuals can develop this through sharing a drink, kissing and eating off the same dishes as an infected individual.